 Organ and Tissue Transplants.
-Services provided in connection with a non-investigative human solid organ or tissue transplant, if you are: (1) the organ or tissue recipient; or (2) the organ or tissue donor.
+Services provided in connection with a non-investigative human solid organ or tissue transplant, if you are:

+1. The organ or tissue recipient; or

+2. The organ or tissue donor.

-If you are the recipient, an organ or tissue donor who is not a member is also eligible for services as described.
+If you are the recipient, an organ or tissue donor who is not an enrolled member is also eligible for services as described.
 Benefits are reduced by any amounts paid or payable by that donor's own coverage.

-The maximum allowed amount does not include charges for services received without first obtaining prior authorization from us, or which are provided at a facility other than an approved transplant center.
-See UTILIZATION REVIEW PROGRAM.
+Covered services do not include charges for services received without first obtaining our prior authorization, or which are provided at a facility other than a transplant center approved by us.
+See UTILIZATION REVIEW PROGRAM for details.